DanielNG0309/MySQL-work/README.md

 # MySQL

-All of these exercises are based on the database created with the database file in the course material
+All of these exercises are based on the database created with the create-database.sql file in the course material folder